RAS Star Parties

 General Etiquette & Happenings

-On this page you'll find general guidelines for attending GMARS star parties, but many of these things apply to any star party, whether it's RTMC, Nightfall, an RAS star party at Mt.
-Laguna, a star party hosted by another club, a star party in another state or even in another country.
+On this page you'll find guidelines for attending GMARS star parties, but many of the guidelines surrounding things like lights, lasers, pets and clothing, apply to any star party—whether it's at GMARS, Nightfall, a star party hosted by another club, a star party in another state or even in another country.

-For more information specific to GMARS such as location, layout, etc., click here.
+For more information specific to GMARS such as location and layout, click here.

 Star Parties are typically scheduled for Friday and Saturday nights nearest the date of the new moon.
-This, of course, is to maximize dark sky time without glow from the moon.
-Since new moons don't always occur on weekends, there will often be a crescent moon in the early evening or early morning hours.
+This, of course, is to maximize dark sky time without the bright glow of the moon, which washes out views of the Milky Way and other galaxies and nebulae.
+Since new moons don't always occur on weekends, there will often be a crescent moon that sets in the early evening or rises in the early morning.

 We encourage you to arrive before dark.
-This is not always possible, especially at the end of a long working day with SoCal traffic.
+This is not always possible, especially at the end of a long work day with southland traffic.
 You are allowed to arrive whenever you can, but if you come after dark, please be sensitive to keeping your vehicle lights off.
-See the LIGHTS
+See the LIGHTS section below.

 Many people stay overnight for both nights, some stay for just one night, and others stay for just a few hours and leave.
 You may arrive and depart as necessary.
 We only ask that you take proper precautions and considerations for both light intrusion and safety.
 You are greatly encouraged to seek the assistance of another when leaving—someone walking next to your car with a red flashlight may be able to see obstacles you can't.
 It's also appreciated if you quietly announce your planned departure so others can shield their eyes or finish an exposure.

-Star party activities typically begin in the late afternoon before the sun goes down.
-We set up our equipment, double check eyepieces and/or cable connections, astrophotographers may start taking flat field images, then break for a meal or snack.
-At GMARS, that means sitting down to dinner in the kitchen or on the back porch, heading to a restaurant in town, cooking in the RV, or preparing something over the Coleman stove.
+Friday: Star party activities typically begin in the late afternoon before the sun goes down.
+Attendees begin arriving and start setting up their equipment.
+As sunset approaches, you'll find most attendees double checking eyepieces and/or cable connections, taking flat field images, and other final preparations.
+On a friday night, dinner can be accomplished by preparing a meal for yourself in the kitchen, in your RV or on your camping equipment.
+You can also head into town to dine at a restaurant or to pick up some fast food or a pizza.
 When the sun goes down, we get down to fun (or business, depending on your outlook).
 Many will call it a night after a few observations, but there are plenty of nutjobs, I mean, dedicated folks who stay up well past midnight or even until the sun rises.

-On Saturday, most will sleep in a bit.
-The smell of coffee typically fills the telescope field and the house kitchen.
-Daytime activities are varied and can include hiking the local desert (if it is not summer), reading a book or magazine, processing your images from the previous night, flying a kite, or working on the GMARS clubhouse and surrounding facilites.
-Another perfectly acceptable daytime activity is napping.
+Saturday: Those who attended the previous night will probably try to sleep in for a while.
+The smell of coffee typically fills the house and the telescope field.
+Daytime activities are varied and can include hiking the local desert (if it is not summer), reading a book or magazine, processing images from the previous night, flying a kite, or working on the GMARS clubhouse and surrounding facilites.
+Another perfectly acceptable daytime activity is more sleeping.
 Should you come across someone sleeping, please leave him or her undisturbed.
 Since the family room and kitchen can be somewhat busy during the day, they aren't good places for napping.
 The bedrooms in either clubhouse (east or west) are great places for catching some Z's.

 Amateur astronomers know that light impedes night vision—one's ability to detect faint objects in the night sky.
 For this reason, we are careful to use only dim, red flashlights after sun down.
 The human eye is least sensitive to red light and it therefore impacts night vision the least.
 All star party attendees are encouraged to use only dim, red flashlights.
 If you have only a regular white flashlight, the club usually has red film that can be taped over it.
 Please ask a club member about it.
 Any emergency trumps our desire for night vision so use white light as needed in urgent situations, and please alert others immediately to any emergency.